Jplaz02/Jplaz02/README.md

-# 👋 Hey, I'm John — welcome to Syntax Plaza
+# 👋 Hey, I'm JL — Welcome to Syntax Plaza

 I'm a recent CS graduate relearning with intention.
 I used to code without really understanding — now I'm learning with clarity, curiosity, and care.